LibreCodeCoop/nextcloud-docker-development/README.md

 # Nextcloud development environment

-An development apps environment for NextCloud.
+An development apps environment for Nextcloud.

 ## Development environment

 ### Before first run

-Copy `.env.example` to `.env` and chante `.env`
+Copy `.env.example` to `.env` and change the values of `.env`

-Edit the `.env` file to set your database password and the version of NextCloud that you will use.

-`VERSION` To this environment get a or branch of [NextCloud server repository](github.com/nextcloud/server).
+`VERSION_NEXTCLOUD` To this environment get a or branch of [Nextcloud server repository](github.com/nextcloud/server).

 ### PHP custom settings